-Laurent Blanc's side won the first leg 3-1, leaving the Stamford Bridge side needing a fine turnaround to progress.
-Andre Schurrle struck a quarter of an hour after replacing the injured Eden Hazard in the early stages of the game.
+Laurent Blanc's side won the first leg 3-1, leaving the Stamford Bridge side needing a fine turnaround to progress - and despite losing Eden Hazard to injury after 17 minutes, his replacement Andre Schurrle struck a quarter of an hour later.

-With Chelsea needing another goal to go through, Mourinho introduced strikers Demba Ba and Fernando Torres in the second half, and Ba duly delivered with a late strike to send the Blues into the last four on away goals.
+With Chelsea needing another goal to progress, Mourinho introduced strikers Demba Ba and Fernando Torres in the second half, and the Senegal striker duly delivered with a late strike to send the Blues through on away goals.

 "I thought at 1-0 we always give ourselves a chance," Terry told ITV.
 "We worked a lot during the week on scenarios; 1-0, 2-0, 3-1.
 Demba comes on, we've hit the big man and he scores a great goal.
 Every scenario we had a gameplan and once again we got it right.